mah0x211/lua-signal/README.md

 **Returns**

-1. boolean: true on success, or false and errno on failure.
+1. boolean: true on success, or false and errstr on failure.
-2. errno: EINVAL, or dependent on a system.
+2. errstr: dependent on a system.

 ### kill( pid, signo )